abridged/collabland-dev/tutorials/token-gating-tutorial.md

 To check if a user has the required tokens via the Collab.Land API, you need:

 - The user's wallet address.
-- Token Gating Rules for your site.
+- Token gating rules for your site.

-This tutorial implements the gating logic by calling the Collab.Land [`access-control/check-roles`](../docs/downstream-integrations/api/token-gating.md) endpoint with the user's wallet address and the [Token Gating Rules](#define-token-gating-rules) as the payload for the request.
+This tutorial implements the gating logic by calling the Collab.Land [`access-control/check-roles`](../docs/downstream-integrations/api/token-gating.md) endpoint with the user's wallet address and the [token gating rules](#define-token-gating-rules) as the payload for the request.
 Collab.Land returns `true/false` for each rule to indicate if the given address fits the provided criteria or not.

 ### Get Collab.Land API keys

 To call Collab.Land APIs, you need to register an API key for your client application.
 In addition, your API key needs a specific scope (`token-gating`) to call the token gating endpoint.
-You can [request API access here](../docs/downstream-integrations/index.md#request-api-access).
+You can [request API access here](../docs/downstream-integrations/#request-api-access).

 This feature is available on the [`access-control/check-roles`](../docs/downstream-integrations/api/token-gating.md) endpoint.

-It is also available in the [Collab.Land SDK](../docs/downstream-integrations/sdk/index.md):
+It is also available in the [Collab.Land SDK](../docs/downstream-integrations/sdk/):

 ```js
 await getCollabClient().accessControl.checkRoles({